Dental Office Tucson, AZ

 Dental offices throughout the country specialize in various types of dental work.
 We offer comprehensive dental care so that all of our patients' oral health concerns can be addressed from one location.
 This starts with performing routine dental examinations and teeth cleanings.
 Appointments like this are essential for keeping teeth and gums healthy in the long-run.
 During these exams, we will look for signs of cavities and gum disease then make treatment recommendations if we identify any problems.
 Once teeth are healthy and clean, we can discuss any cosmetic issues or problems that may be interfering with having a perfect smile.
 We have a variety of cosmetic dentistry solutions that can close gaps in between teeth, change the overall shape and size of teeth, straighten teeth, cover dark stains and more.
 This makes it possible for our patients to transform the appearance of their smile and improve their appearance at the same time.

-For those that have a dental emergency and need a tooth repaired, we offer dental restorations as well.
+For those that need a tooth repaired, we offer dental restorations as well.
 This may involve correcting a tooth that has been cracked or chipped.
 We can do so using dental veneers or a dental crown and make the restoration blend in with the surrounding teeth for a perfectly natural appearance.
 Once the restoration is complete, we will ensure that it is durable, strong, and the perfect fit so that the tooth will function properly as it once did.
 Patients will also appreciate that they can have their teeth repaired rather than having them pulled.

 If a tooth does fall out due to an accident or infection, we can assist with that as well.
 In our Tucson dental office, we can replace missing teeth using a variety of methods.
 Some of the most common methods are removable dentures, dental bridges, and dental implants.
 While losing a tooth can be traumatic, it does not have to be permanent when working with Dr. Arias.